123.JPG

 Founder / interim president: Conrad jeffries

-cONRAD IS A 13-YEAR MILITARY VETERAN.
-HE SPENT NINE YEARS IN THE IDAHO ARMY NATIONAL GUARD AS A COMBAT ENGINEER (07-16). cONRAD DEPLOYED (oif) WITH THE 116TH COMBAT BRIGADE AND ATTACHED TO JOINT SPECIAL OPERATIONS WHERE HE CONDUCTED PERSONAL SECURITY DETACHMENT MISSIONS AS A CONVOY COMMANDER.
-IN 2013, HE COMPETED ON FOUR LEVELS TO WIN THE IDAHO NON-COMMISSIONED OFFICER OF THE YEAR AWARD. cONRAD SPENT FOUR YEARS IN THE US.
-COAST GUARD(01-05) AS PART OF THE INTERN (PROTOTYPE ACTIVE DUTY) MARINE SECURITY STRIKE TEAM (WEST cOAST) POST 9/11 COUNTER TERRORISM UNIT. cONRAD WAS THEN SENT TO COAST GUARD STATION BRUNSWICK GEORGIA, AND IN 2003 ATTENDED AND GRADUATED THE US.
+CONRAD IS A 13-YEAR MILITARY VETERAN.
+HE SPENT NINE YEARS IN THE IDAHO ARMY NATIONAL GUARD AS A COMBAT ENGINEER (07-16).
+CONRAD DEPLOYED (OPERATION IRAQI FREEDOM) WITH THE 116TH COMBAT BRIGADE AND ATTACHED TO JOINT SPECIAL OPERATIONS WHERE HE CONDUCTED PERSONAL SECURITY DETACHMENT MISSIONS AS A CONVOY COMMANDER.
+IN 2013, HE COMPETED ON FOUR LEVELS TO WIN THE IDAHO NON-COMMISSIONED OFFICER OF THE YEAR AWARD.
+CONRAD SPENT FOUR YEARS IN THE US.
+COAST GUARD(01-05) AS PART OF THE INTERN (PROTOTYPE ACTIVE DUTY) MARINE SECURITY STRIKE TEAM (WEST COAST) POST 9/11 COUNTER TERRORISM UNIT.
+CONRAD WAS THEN SENT TO COAST GUARD STATION IN BRUNSWICK GEORGIA.
+IN 2003 HE ATTENDED AND GRADUATED THE US.
 COAST GUARD PRESTIGIOUS FEDERAL BOARDING OFFICER COURSE.
-DURING HIS TIME AT COAST GUARD STATION BRUNSWICK CONRAD PARTICIPATED IN HUNDREDS OF SEARCH AND RESCUE AND LAW ENFORCEMENT CASES.
-MOST NOTABLY WAS THE BOARDING OFFICER IN CHARGE OF ONE OF THE LARGEST ILLEGAL CAUGHT FISHERY CASES TO DATE ON THE EAST COAST DURING OPERATION SHELL BACK.
+DURING HIS TIME AT THE COAST GUARD STATION IN BRUNSWICK, CONRAD PARTICIPATED IN HUNDREDS OF SEARCH AND RESCUE AND LAW ENFORCEMENT CASES.
+MOST NOTABLY, HE WAS THE BOARDING OFFICER IN CHARGE OF ONE OF THE LARGEST ILLEGAL FISHERY CASES CAUGHT TO DATE ON THE EAST COAST DURING OPERATION SHELL BACK.

 Andrew+.jpg